AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - **Periodicity**: The frequency at which frames are generated.
 Periodicities are randomly assigned from a predefined set in the `T_period` array within the `generate_network_system.m` script.
 You can customize the stream periodicities by modifying this array.
 - **Payload Size**: The size of each data frame (default: `100 Bytes`).
 This can be changed by editing the `payload` variable in `generate_network_system.m`.
 Note that the total frame size includes additional header overhead from the UDP and Ethernet layers.
 - **Minimum Possible e2e latency:** The E2E latency for each stream over the route caclulcated considering only propagation, processing and transmission delays but no queuing delays.
 - **Deadline:** Each stream has a deadline constraint, set equal to the stream periodicity for simplicity.
 However, given the TAS simulated frameworks, the e2e latency is always equal to the minimum E2E latency or bounded based on analytical models.
-For further insights, refer to [1] and [2].
+For further insights into the scheduling framework and analytical latency boundaries, refer to [1] and [2] respectively.
 - **Number of Hops:** The total number of links between the source and the sink.
+- **Transmission Delay:** The time required for a frame to be transmitted from the egress port of a network device.
+Since all network links are assumed to operate at the same speed, the transmission delay remains constant for a given stream across all links in the topology.
+- **L-Parameter:** The summation of propagation, processing and transmission delays between any two devices, also a constant parameter.

+All stream-related parameters are stored in the `stream_data.csv` file, which is automatically generated after running the `generate_network_system.m` script.

-💡 **Note:** Each stream operates independently, and frame timing is defined relative to the macrotick unit used in the simulation.
+💡 **Note:** Each stream operates independently, and all timing-related parameterd are defined relative to the macrotick unit used in the simulation.

 ## References:
 [1] Aviroop Ghosh, Saleh Yousefi, and Thomas Kunz.
 2025.
 Multi-Stream TSN Gate Control Scheduling in the Presence of Clock Synchronization.
 In Proceedings of the 26th International Conference on Distributed Computing and Networking (ICDCN '25).
 Association for Computing Machinery, New York, NY, USA, 11–20. https://doi-org.proxy.library.carleton.ca/10.1145/3700838.3700847